benbauer14/benbauer14/README.md

 ---

-I am a Full Stack Software Engineer with experience in Javascript, Python and Visual Basic.
+I am a Full Stack Software Engineer with experience in Javascript, Python, Spring, and Java utilizing cloud services such as AWS, Twilio, Sendgrid, Mailgun and others.
 I am excited to use technology to improve workflow and efficency while discovering new solutions to problems.

 ---